 19. Dominica Botanic Gardens

-The Dominica Botanic Garden is one of the oldest and most biodiverse gardens in the Caribbean.
-It was established in 1825 by British physician and botanist John Crowder, who was curious about the plants of the region.
+The Dominica Botanic Garden is one of the Caribbean’s oldest and most biodiverse gardens.
+It was established in 1825 by British physician and botanist John Crowder, who was curious about the region’s plants.

 Today, the garden covers more than 30 acres and contains more than 5,000 species of plants.
-Visitors can stroll along winding paths and take in the sights and smells of tropical flowers, fruits, and trees.
+Visitors can stroll along winding paths and enjoy the sights and smells of tropical flowers, fruits, and trees.

-The Dominica Botanical Gardens are also home to a number of endangered species, including the red-necked parrot and the blue-tailed skink.
-With its rich history and abundant wildlife, the Dominica Botanic Garden is a must-see for any traveler to the island.
+The botanical gardens are also home to multiple endangered species, including the red-necked parrot and the blue-tailed skink.
+With its rich history and abundant wildlife, the Dominica Botanic Garden is an essential visit for any traveler to the island.

 20. Titou Gorge